Voluntary NI – Protecting State Benefits and Pension if You Have Low Profits

 First, it is important you pay National Insurance on one or other source to preserve benefit rights, and in particular State Pension.

-If neither source of income is high enough to trigger National Insurance. consider paying, via your Self Assessment, a Voluntary NI Class 2 payment.
+Third, if you don’t get a full years contribution from either of the above then consider paying, via your Self Assessment, a Voluntary NI Class 2 payment.

 There is an annual maximum for National Insurance if you pay at full rate in an Employment and have an additional second Employment or Self Employment but it is extremely complex.